-WASHINGTON (AP) — President Barack Obama's plans to curb the gases blamed for global warming are moving toward their first test, a hearing before a House committee.
+WASHINGTON (AP) — President Barack Obama's plans to curb the gases blamed for global warming are heading to their first test, a House hearing in which administration officials make their case before skeptical lawmakers.

-The hearing Wednesday comes just days before a Friday deadline for the Environmental Protection Agency to release a revised proposal that would set the first-ever limits on carbon dioxide from newly built power plants.
+The energy panel meeting Wednesday comes just days before a deadline for the Environmental Protection Agency to release a revised proposal setting the first-ever limits on carbon dioxide from newly built power plants.

-The proposal is likely to be more lenient on coal-burning plants than it was initially, but it will still make it very difficult for energy companies to build new ones in the U.S.
+The latest version of the power plant proposal, which updates one released in March 2012, is likely to be more lenient on coal-burning plants than it was initially, but it will still make it very difficult for energy companies to build new coal-fired plants in the U.S. New natural gas power plants will also be covered, but they will be able to meet the emissions standard more easily.

-To meet the limit, power plants would have to capture carbon and bury it underground.
-Not a single power plant in the U.S. has done that because it's expensive.
+For coal-fired power plants, the new proposal will eventually require the installation of technology to capture carbon and bury it underground.
+Not a single power plant in the U.S. has done that, largely because it has not been available commercially and, if it were, it would be expensive.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.